jxk20/nlb-python/README.md

 2. Create a `config.env` file.
 You make take reference to `config-example.env`.

 - `API_KEY` refers to your NLB API key.
 You may get one from [here](https://www.nlb.gov.sg/GetInvolved/ContributeCreate/NLBlabs.aspx)
 - `SPREADSHEET_ID` refers to your Google Sheet spreadsheet ID if you wish to upload your output CSV there.
-Note that this functionality may not work all the time.
+Note that this functionality is still quite buggy.

 ## Usage